Banner Health's Financial Performance in Perspective

 - We are also building for the future.
 In 2010, we opened Banner Ironwood Medical Center and in 2013 we acquired Banner Goldfield Medical Center and in 2014 Banner Casa Grande Medical Center.
 In 2015 we will open Banner Fort Collins Medical Center.
 We also expanded our facilities at Banner Baywood Medical Center, Banner Del E. Webb Medical Center, Banner Desert Medical Center, Banner Estrella Medical Center, Banner Thunderbird Medical Center, Cardon Children's Medical Center and McKee Medical Center and are in the middle of expansion projects at Banner MD Anderson Cancer Center, East Morgan County Hospital and Ogallala Community Hospital.

 - Banner Health is bringing health care directly to the communities we serve.
-In 2013, we opened several Banner Health Centers and Clinics througout our communities.
+In 2013, we opened several Banner Health Centers and Clinics throughout our communities.

 Banner's financial performance continues to be strong and we're confident that we'll be able to continue our ability to serve our communities.
 Our financial stewardship is improving for several reasons, including:

 - Banner is the leading provider of health care services in the communities we serve and more people choose Banner for their care

 - Our streamlined management structure allows us to quickly spread innovation and share best practices across our system

 - We leverage our size to reduce supply and equipment costs and to operate more efficiently.